aurelia0029/Cardiovascular-Disease-Prediction-with-ECG/window_prediction_experiment/README.md

 ### Dataset Setup

-The MIT-BIH Arrhythmia Database should be placed in the project root directory:
+The MIT-BIH Arrhythmia Database should be placed in the dataset directory:

 ```
-MIT-BIH/
+ECG_experiments/
+├── dataset/
-├── mitdb/              # MIT-BIH database files
+│   └── mitdb/              # MIT-BIH database files
 │       ├── 100.dat
 │       ├── 100.hea
 │       ├── 100.atr
 │       └── ...
-└── ECG_experiments/
 └── window_prediction_experiment/
 ```

-**For Python execution**: The default path is `../../mitdb` (relative to experiment directory).
+**For Python execution**: The default path is `../dataset/mitdb` (relative to experiment directory).
 You can override with `--data_dir` argument.

 **For Docker**: The dataset will be copied into the image during build (see Docker section below).